Men’s Counselling

 My work is collaborative, relational, and grounded in real-life change.
 Each therapeutic relationship is different, because each person brings their own history, patterns, and goals.

-We may look at how emotional habits, communication patterns, and expectations were learned, often in families or relationships where certain feelings weren’t welcome, and how they continue to shape your relationships today.
-At other times, we may focus on how habits formed, how they once served you, and how they might be adjusted to better support where you want to go now.
+Sometimes we’ll look at how emotional habits, communication patterns, and expectations were learned, often in families or relationships where certain feelings weren’t welcome, and how they continue to shape your relationships today.

 Inclusive Men’s Counselling